vkhazin/azure-authz-svc/readme.md

 ## ToDo:

-1. Misconfigured Uri should be error code 500 not 400
+1. AuthZ payload timestamp non-standard format!
-1. unit tests
+1. unit tests not running on linux
-1. Should missing `correlationId` generate a 400 error
+1. Should missing `correlationId` generate a 400 error?
-1. missing x-access-token should generate 401 error